SciRuby/iruby/README.md

 install ipython to point to your dev version with `sudo python setupegg.py develop`

+Then you just run the IPython notebook web server with `ipython notebook --Session.key=''`  That will execute the server and open your web browser to the notebooks index page.

 ### Building an in-browser REPL for Ruby (iRuby)
 Hey, I'm Josh Adams.
 I'm a partner and CTO at isotope|eleven.
 We alo host Birmingham, AL's Open Source Software meetup - BOSS.